2600hz/kazoo/applications/tasks/doc/README.md

 * `{binary(), Data}`: writes the binary string to output & will pass `Data` on next call.
 * `{Error, Data}`: attempts to write `Error` as an error to output & will pass `Data` on next call.

+### `Module:finish(Action, Iterator)`

+Run after the task has finished.
+Cleanup of any temporary / intermediate files and whatnot.

 ### Examples